shephertz/App42_Push_Sample_Unity/README.md

        </service>
 ```

-5. Add security certificate in your own cs file in which you are registering for Push Notification as added in PushSample.cs file of sample project e.g.
+__Security Certificates Check:__ Check Security certificate If not added, Add security certificate in your own cs file in which you are registering for Push Notification as added in PushSample.cs file of sample project e.g.

 ```
       //import statements